Last night’s episode of the BBC show illustrated why it is critical to assess candidates, and not simply trust their enthusiasm.

 The lesson is to always make sure you include observed exercises as part of your assessment process e.g. a sales task, role play or presentation.

 Just make sure it is not a group exercise.
 As I have written before, this is the main area where The Apprentice’s selection process falls down.

-- Dr Amanda Potter is a Chartered Occupational Psychologist, and the CEO of Zircon Management Consulting and Talent Gene.
+- Dr Amanda Potter is a Chartered Occupational Psychologist, and the CEO of Zircon Management Consulting.